 If you have lost your pet, check the council pound 4823 4570 or after hours 4822 1080 and phone our staff to report the details of your lost pet.
 In many cases, a pet with a collar, name tag and/or microchip will be happily reunited with its owners.
 Be sure to check your pets microchip details are up to date or ask one of our friendly receptionists how to change your details!

 No. As we are caring individuals to all animals, we engage with welfare groups such as WIRES and NARG to try to help the wildlife brought into use before returning them to their carers.
-We do this free of charge.
+We do this at minimal costs of medications.